rreece/rreece.github.io/outline-of-philosophy/human-condition.md

 -   Mindfulness, temperance, journaling, and focusing on what you can do will bring about the best solutions you can.

+>   What is the first task for someone who is practicing philosophy?
+>   To rid himself of presumption: for it is impossible for anyone to
->   It is impossible for a man to learn what he thinks he already knows.
+>   set out to learn what he thinks he already knows.

---Epictetus, *Discourses*, II, 17
+--Epictetus, *Discourses*, 2.17.1

 #### 4. Preferred indifferents